agreen95/agreen95/README.md

 * Advent of Code coding challenge solutions. (https://adventofcode.com/).
 * Skill / Technology used -> Python, Pandas, Data Stuctures and Algorithms, AI search algorithms.

-# JUnit Framwork Example
+## JUnit Framwork Example
-Simple example of JUnit to test methods for a catalogue of books (see class_diagram.jpg)
+* Simple example of JUnit to test methods for a catalogue of books (see class_diagram.jpg)
+* Skill / Technology used -> Java, Junit, TDD, OOP.